-I want to offer practical solutions to library and information managers.
-In Vable’s new and updated white paper, I cover (amongst other things) the librarian’s role in sorting fact from fiction, how to communicate with end-users, the importance of creating and using a Value Proposition, why you should write case studies, and the value in taking a quantitative approach.
+I want to offer practical solutions to library, information and knowledge departments.
+In Vable’s new and updated white paper, I cover (amongst other things) sorting fact from fiction, how to communicate with end-users, the importance of creating and using a Value Proposition, why you should write case studies, and the value in taking a quantitative approach.

 First published in 2017, “How to prove your library’s value” has been one of our most popular resources because people need to do exactly that, and value remains a key concern.
 For instance, “demonstrating value”, “value from resources”, “service value”, and “quantifying value” were all mentioned in Jinfo’s recent “State of the Industry 2021” webinar.

 Both Jinfo’s “State of the Industry” and ILTA’s “Future of Libraries” webinars inspired me.
 They offered both an insight into the present, as well as a glance into the future.
 Although COVID-19 has turned the world upside down, I am reassured to find out that we continue to face the same issues as before the pandemic.

 The earlier edition of this report suggested that “perception” was the cause of many library and information service challenges, resulting in budget cuts, staffing issues, lack of resources, etc. But it is noteworthy that COVID-19 has had a surprisingly positive impact on the perception of the services that libraries provide.

 The "Future of Libraries" webinar highlighted the essential nature of information provision, and reiterated the fact that library staff are considered “critical workers”.
 Current UK government guidelines state that “libraries can remain open to provide access to IT and digital services – for example for people who do not have it at home – and for click-and-collect services”.